- Cancer Information

 As a carer, you’re part of the health care team.
-You can work with the team to ensure you understand, and are included in, decisions about the care and treatment of the person you care for.
+Your role is to work with the team to ensure that you understand, and are included in, decisions about the care and treatment of the person you care for.
+This may sometimes mean speaking on behalf of the person you care for.

 Learn more about:

-- Making the most of a doctor’s appointment
+- Making the most of a medical appointment

 - Managing medicines